patatetom/isohybrid-bios-uefi/README.md

 > *The ISO hybrid feature enhances ISO 9660 file system by a Master Boot Record (MBR) for booting via BIOS from disk storage devices like USB flash drives.* [»](http://www.syslinux.org/wiki/index.php?title=Isohybrid)

-[Tiny Core Linux](http://tinycorelinux.net/) (TCL) is a minimal Linux operating system focusing on providing a base system using BusyBox and FLTK.

-TCL 7.2 is provided on an ISO image only bootable from BIOS :
+TCL 7.2 ([Tiny Core Linux](http://tinycorelinux.net/)), a minimal Linux operating system focusing on providing a base system using BusyBox and FLTK, is provided on a small ISO image only bootable from BIOS :

 ```bash
 # modprobe kvm-intel or modprobe kvm-amd before using -enable-kvm option